maxbonifacio/Tenuous/README.md

 # Tenuous
-A music theory library for Node.js
+A music theory webapp using Node.js